All Episodes

 All of it is by design.

-We've now had two presidential elections, FBI meeting with big tech in the weeks leading up to the 2020 uh election and and warning them they may be victims of disinformation campaigns.
+FBI meeting with big tech in the weeks leading up to the 2020 election and warning them they may be victims of disinformation campaigns.

-It may be about Hunter or Biden.
+It may be about Hunter Biden.

-Uh it may be about Joe Biden.
+It may be about Joe Biden.

 Sure enough, they had already validated the authenticity of Hunter's laptop.

-They knew it was real, and when asked by Facebook and Twitter if it was authentic and real, they wouldn't answer.
+And when asked by Facebook and Twitter if it was authentic and real, they wouldn't answer.

-Um, that's interference to me.
+That's interference to me.

-And similarly, I think what they did by using the dirty dossier, not not applying the law as it relates to top secret classified documents, uh, deleting subpoenaed emails, destroying devices with Hillary, that also impacted that race.
+And similarly, I think what they did by using the dirty dossier, not applying the law as it relates to top secret classified documents, deleting subpoenaed emails, destroying devices with Hillary, that also impacted that race.

 That's a scary scenario in my mind.

-Anyway, Connie, appreciate the call 800-941 Sean, our number.
+Anyway, Connie, appreciate the call.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 We have full analysis.

-The President's attorney, Alina Haba, Jonathan Turley, Greg Jarrett.
+The president's attorney, Alina Haba, Jonathan Turley, Greg Jarrett.

 We also have Jim Jordan and James Comer.